beyond-code-github/Superscribe/documentation.markdown

 			</ul>
 		</p>
 		<h4>Final Functions and Frameworks/Handlers</h4>
-		<p>When running using the Superscribe Handler middleware for OWIN, the samples above create an app that will respond to '/' and '/Hello/World', but not 'Hello':</p>
+		<p>When running using the Superscribe Handler middleware for Owin, the samples above create an app that will respond to '/' and '/Hello/World', but not 'Hello':</p>
 		<pre class="prettyprint lang-cs">

     // "/Hello" -> 405 - No final function was configured for this method